March 22nd - 26th

 The room I would like to watch the videos in is full (or all rooms are full), can I still watch with others?

 When you follow the link to a Hubs room, you are placed in a lobby before you can enter the room.
 The view from the lobby should let you watch the screen and hear the activity in the room, and while in the lobby you can type messages that will be seen by others in the room.
 25 people can watch from the lobby, so if your preferred room is full, you may still watch from that room’s lobby (and chat with people in that room).

 What are the rules?
 Can I talk with others?
 Use hubs features like dropping in media or drawing in the space?

 In line with the VR Code of Conduct, you should not do things that negatively affects other peoples’ experience.
 If you would like to chat with others, please be aware that your audio can be heard by other members of the room, but does fall off over distance.
 We have made many of the rooms big so that you can move away from others if you want to chat, but please try not to disturb others during the talks.

 Purposely adding content to the rooms to disrupt the experience for others will be considered a Code of Conduct violation.

 If someone is engaging in behavior that I feel violates the Code of Conduct, how can I report it?

 You may report inappropriate behavior in a variety of ways.
-We will have volunteers watching the Hubs server for inappropriate content, and for messages reporting that conduct, so you can type a public message and mention @admin or @moderator to make sure we see it (even something like “Can a @moderator please contact me”).
+We will have volunteers watching the Hubs server for inappropriate text messages and behavior, but may not always have moderators in every room.
+We will watch for messages reporting that conduct, so you can type a public message and we should see it soon.
 You may also log into the Slack server and send a message on the #code-of-conduct channel (someone will message you directly in response to a request in that channel), directly message one of the conference chairs (Blair MacIntyre, Ed Swan, Kyle Johnsen, or Kiyoshi Kiyokawa) on Slack, or email email@example.com.